 Run by our community midwife every Tuesday afternoon from 1.30 onwards.

 Once you know you are pregnant, plan to see her anytime from eight weeks from the date of your last period.
 She can provide a wealth of information and will guide you right through your pregnancy until after your baby is born.

-Run by Jo, our asthma nurse, and designed to help you stay on top of your asthma control.
+Run by our asthma nurses, and designed to help you stay on top of your asthma control.

 Do please arrange to see her at regular intervals (at least once per year).
 We would rather see you about your asthma when you are well and help you stay that way, than have to rescue you in an asthmatic emergency.

 Everyone with asthma should know what their best peak flow rate is, understand the difference between preventers and relievers, and know what to do if their asthma gets worse – do you?

 One of the practice sisters gives the immunisations every Tuesday afternoon and your child should automatically be sent an appointment.

 The childhood immunisation programme in the UK protects children from unpleasant and sometimes dangerous diseases.
 We understand that some parents have anxieties about immunising their children and we would ask you to discuss your child’s protection with the health visitor, your doctor or the nursing sister before making any decisions.

 You might also like to look at Immunisation – the safest way to protect your child and Measles, Mumps and Rubella Vaccine (MMR), Department of Health.

 All the doctors provide contraceptive advice in routine surgeries.
 In addition, Dr Chesworth fits intrauterine contraceptive devices [‘coils’], so if you would like to discuss the possibility of having a coil fitted, please arrange an appointment with her.